 CLD work in Scotland is guided by the Strategic Guidance for Community Planning partnerships: Community learning and development (2012) document and underpinned in legislation through The Requirements for Community Learning and Development (Scotland) Regulations 2013.
 A Revised CLD Guidance Note is now available.

 The focus of community learning and development in Scotland is:

 - improved life chances for people of all ages, through learning, personal development and active citizenship

 - stronger, more resilient, supportive, influential and inclusive communities.

+National strategies for youth work and adult learning are currently being updated and are due to be launched later in 2021.
+The most recent previous strategies are outlined below.
 Our ambitions for improving the life chances of young people in Scotland are set out in the National Youth Work Strategy 2014-2019.
 An interim report on the National Youth Work Strategy, produced in July 2017, is also available.